COLUMBUS CHAPEL & BOAL MANSION MUSEUM

 Picture

 The Columbus Chapel is the most important Columbus collection on the North American continent.
-It was part of the Columbus Castle in Asturias, Spain, and was inherited in 1908 by Mathilde de Lagarde Boal from her Aunt Victoria Columbus and imported to Boalsburg in 1909 by her husband, Colonel Theodore Davis Boal.
+It was part of the Columbus Castle in Asturias, Spain, and was inherited in 1908 by Mathilde de Lagarde Boal from her Aunt Victoria Montalvo Colon and imported to Boalsburg in 1909 by her husband, Colonel Theodore Davis Boal.

 Powered by Create your own unique website with customizable templates.